etrombly/rust-crosscompile/README.md

     ```
     docker create -v $(pwd):/home/rust/src --name PROJECTNAME-build rust-crosscompile:latest
     ```

+    If you'd like to use the included windows 10 theme create the container like this:

+    ```
+    docker create -e WIN_THEME=true -v $(pwd):/home/rust/src --name PROJECTNAME-build rust-crosscompile:latest
+    ```

 2. Each time you want to build the project, start the Docker container.